Bishopric of Dol de Bretagne

 However, they brought with them their old Celtic traditions which became anchored in the core of the Christian beliefs.

 However, they knew that they wouldn’t be able to dethrone overnight the many pagan deities the local folks worshiped.

 Instead, they transformed them into local saints who protected, healed and watched over people’ in their everyday life.

 Many people still invoke these ‘hybrid’ deities’ against diseases, weather conditions…

-Saint-Samson Cathedral was dedicated to its first bishop Samson, and was the seat of the bishopric of Dol de Bretagne.
+Saint-Samson Cathedral is dedicated to its first bishop as it was the seat of the bishopric he founded in Dol de Bretagne.

-Samson was a Welsh monk who went to Ireland to learn the doctrine of St-Patrick.
+Samson was a Welsh monk who traveled to Ireland to learn the doctrine of St-Patrick.